aGoodDreamer/Crypto-Arbitrage-between-CEX-and-DEX/README.md

 redis| Control Database Redis| ![redis](https://github.com/redis.png?size=40)
 ------

-**Program v2.0** is based on websocket method to fetch data from cex, which can reduce the delay of the process of pulling.
+**Program v2.0** leverages the WebSocket method to fetch data from centralized exchanges (CEX).
+This approach minimizes latency, significantly speeding up the data retrieval process.
+By using WebSockets, the program can receive real-time updates, ensuring more timely and efficient trading decisions.